FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Vomting and/or diarrhea should be taken seriously as they show the medication is causing digestive upset.
 If your dog suffers from either of these symptoms discuss it with your veterinarian as he/she may want to choose a different medication.
 Loss of appetite can be an early sign of liver damage, so if your dog shows this it's important to let your vet know.

 Griseofulvin is NOT safe for pregnant dogs, or dogs who are feeding puppies.

-If your dog is prescribed Griseofulvin make sure you follow your veterinarians' instructions about dosage etc. very carefully.
+If your dog is prescribed this medication, be sure to follow your veterinarian's instructions about dosage very carefully.

 Itraconozole is another antifungal drug which is becoming a more frequently prescribed alternative oral medication for Ringworm treatment in dogs.

 Itraconozole has less side-effects than Griseofulvin and so is considered to be safer.

 Side effects of Itraconozole in dogs may include:

 Although Itraconozole can cause liver damage, it is a rare side effect (less than 10%).

 Liver issues caused by this medication usually take 4 - 6 weeks to show up, but could happen sooner.
 This is obviously serious and as a loss of appetite could be an early sign that liver damage is being done it's always important to let your vet know of any side effects your dog experiences.